GoogleCloudPlatform/cloud-opensource-java/example-problems/gradle-project/README.md

 * What went wrong:
 Execution failed for task ':linkageCheck'.
-> Linakge Checker found errors in one of configurations.
+> Linkage Checker found errors in one of configurations.
 See above for the details.

 ...